Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 By all of these heavy-handed tactics, President Putin has not only brought Russia back into play as a world power, he has also secured his position at the nation’s helm.

 This world has a lot of authoritarian rulers.
 But Vladimir Putin is one we need to keep a particularly close eye on.
-His track record, nationality and ideology indicate that he could—and we strongly believe he will—fulfill a specific, linchpin Bible prophecy recorded millennia ago.
-The time frame of his rule makes it almost certain.
+His track record, nationality and ideology indicate that he will fulfill a specific, linchpin Bible prophecy recorded millenniums ago.
+The time frame of his rule makes it certain.
 This will be thoroughly discussed in Chapter 6.

 Things aren’t always what they seem in the world of geopolitics.
 Often there is more to an event than most people realize.
-Russia’s invasion of Georgia was an example.
+Russia’s 2008 invasion of Georgia is an example.

 Actually, Russia and Germany fear each other.
 Russia supplies quite a lot of Europe’s energy—especially Germany’s—and that gives it power.